 A local favorite and long time secret, the God’s Thumb hike in Lincoln City was once surrounded by private land with no trespassing signs.
-With recent purchases by the small coastal town, this wonderful spot is now accessible to the public.
+With recent purchases by the small coastal town, this spot is now accessible to the public.

-God’s Thumb Hike Guide
+God’s Thumb Hiking Guide

 Parking For God’s Thumb Via The Knoll

 You’ll be parking on an empty cul-de-sac at the end of NE Devil’s Lake Blvd.
 This is the official parking area for the trailhead, and you will be towed if you park anywhere else.
-The map above has the parking area and the trailhead marked for you, so you can zoom in and take a look.

 Directions To The Parking Area And Trailhead